-What Can a Handyman Do in Syracuse, New York?
+What Can a Handyman Do Without a License in Syracuse, New York?

 New York State does not issue a single statewide “general contractor” or “handyman” license; most contracting/handyman regulation is handled at the city/town level, and many specialty trades (notably electrical and plumbing) are licensed locally.
 In Syracuse (Onondaga County), you should expect city-level registration/licensing for home-improvement-type work and separate local licensing if you perform regulated trades, plus building permits for many projects even if you are otherwise “unlicensed.”
 No reliable statewide handyman dollar-threshold exemption applies across New York because contractor licensing is not centralized at the state level (requirements vary by municipality).